 As part of the estate planning process, you may talk to any number of advisors—from lawyers, accountants and trust officers, to financial and retirement planners.
 These advisors often provide not only valuable services, but also may be in the business of selling investments, annuities and insurance.
-You will need to evaluate carefully as you do your planning whether the products offered to you are useful to you.
+You will need to evaluate carefully as you do your planning as to whether or not the products offered are useful to you.

 Is life insurance part of an estate planning?